-It's officially Fall, y'all, and I'm so excited to turn on my oven!
-Aside from baking up a batch of soft oatmeal pumpkin spice bread and epically Fall apple coconut crumble pie, roasted veggies happen at least four times a week.
+Finally, thanks to the cooler temperatures that come with the changing of the seasons, I can turn on my oven again!
+Aside from baking up batches of soft oatmeal pumpkin spice bread and epically Fall apple coconut crumble pie, roasted veggies happen at least four times a week at my home.

-This dish has become a family fave for three reasons.
+This one-pan dinner has become a family fave for three reasons.
 One, it's absolutely delicious.
 Two, it's a cinch to make and clean up because it involves one pan.
-And three, it's packed with protein (almost 35 grams!), fiber, and complex carbs, so I feel satisfied after a big bowl.
+And three, it's packed with protein (almost 35 grams!), fiber, and complex carbs, so everyone feels satisfied after a big bowl.

 The roasted butternut squash and parsnips are soft and sweet, and the tofu is firm and slightly salty — all the textures and flavors just go perfectly together and scream Fall.
-It makes a perfect main dish, topped on sauteed kale, or as topping for a fresh green salad.
+It makes a perfect main dish, topped on sautéed kale, or sprinkled over fresh greens to make a salad.
 The leftovers make a delicious next-day lunch and also freeze well.

 - 2 blocks superfirm tofu (drained and cubed, or use Nasoya cubed)